Schengen visas

 Procedure

-- Return of passport and other documentation: passport and other documents related to your visa application must be pick up by the applicant (no appointmet required), monday to friday from 1pm to 2:30 pm at:
+• Return of passport and other documentation: passport and other documents related to your visa application must be picked up by the applicant (no appointmet required), monday to friday from 1pm to 2:30 pm at:

-Complaints or suggestions about the service received or about the visa application procedure can be submitted online through this website.
+Complaints or suggestions about the service received or about the visa application procedure may be submitted online through this website.
 They may also be submitted in writing at this Consular Office.

 Data protection